gvillalba/SpringReactBookLibrary/README.md

 	There are two main packages the 'api' and the 'dal'.

 	The 'api' package (com.german.library.mylibrary.api) is composed by 3 subpackages:
-	1. 'controller': exposes the restul API.
+	1. 'controller': exposes the restful API.
 	2. 'Model': Should contain business related classes that are NOT entities (from database).
 	3. 'service': It is used to implement the services exposed by the 'api' package.
 This package is the only one that get access to the data access layer (DAL).